vitessio/website/content/en/docs/14.0/reference/programs/vtctl/resharding-throttler.md

 ### UpdateThrottlerConfiguration

 Updates the configuration of the MaxReplicationLag module.
 The configuration must be specified as protobuf text.
-If a field is omitted or has a zero value, it will be ignored unless -copy_zero_values is specified.
+If a field is omitted or has a zero value, it will be ignored unless --copy_zero_values is specified.
 If no throttler name is specified, all throttlers will be updated.

 #### Example

-<pre class="command-example">UpdateThrottlerConfiguration `-- --server &lt;vttablet&gt; [--copy_zero_values] "&lt;configuration protobuf text&gt;" [&lt;throttler name&gt;]`</pre>
+<pre class="command-example">UpdateThrottlerConfiguration -- --server &lt;vttablet&gt; [--copy_zero_values] "&lt;configuration protobuf text&gt;" [&lt;throttler name&gt;]</pre>

 #### Flags